paddywwoof/epidemic/README.md

         # age distribution 0=>first decade 0-9, 1=>10-19, 2=>20-29 etc
         # so there are likely to be three times as many 30-39 as 70-79
+        # must be 16 entries in this list
         "age_dist": [0, 0, 1, 1, 2, 2, 2, 3, 3, 3, 4, 4, 5, 5, 6, 7],

         # there is one line for each decade in the age distribution
         # the first column is mobility to start with
         # the second col is mobility during lockdown
         # the third col is resistance to the virus
+        # must be 8 entries, three values in each.
         "age_vals": [[2, 0, 14],
                     [4, 0, 13],
                     [6, 0, 12],